longicorn/rmemo/README.md

 # rmemo
-Rmemo is memo tool. rmemo written by ruby
+Rmemo is memo tool. rmemo is written by ruby
 Rmemo like seem howm. howm run on editer, but rmemo is CLI.

 # file